IBM/cloud-native-starter-security-workshop/workshop/app-sec-exercise-01/README.md

 ### Architecture

-Here is the local architecture with show that the Web-App and the two Microservices Web-API and Articles are running on the local machine in terminal sessions and Keycloak is running on Kubernetes on IBM Cloud.
+Here is the local architecture whichs shows the Web-App and the two Microservices Web-API and Articles are running on your local machine in terminal sessions.
+Keycloak is running on Kubernetes on IBM Cloud.

 ![](../../images/architecture-local.png)